Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: A vision of Metaverse Classrooms

 \subsection{Towards the Metaverse classroom}

-Due to the global pandemic, access to classrooms and laboratories is restricted to teachers and students.
+Due to the global pandemic, it is limited for teachers and students access to classrooms and laboratories.
 Online conferencing tools enable continuity of education, making lectures and tutorials available virtually to anyone.
 Coincidentally, the pandemic shed light on the feasibility of e-learning in long duration and hence the user acceptability to the e-learning at scale.
 However, engagement is an essential component of education, and passive learning via video conferencing fails to reinforce the engagement among class participants.
 One way to tackle this challenge, highlighted during the COVID-19 pandemic, is to introduce interactive and real-time elements to educators and learners.
-The advanced development of VR/AR/MR is characterized by immersive visual stimuli and real-time tracking.
+The advanced development of VR/AR is characterized by immersive visual stimuli and real-time tracking.
 Also, the related hardware and multimedia technologies can support the Metaverse as an affordable learning platform for learners and educators on the globe.
-With such an unprecedented opportunity, we can employ the Metaverse as a new social platform for both learners and educators, as nowadays VR/AR/MR devices are getting mature, which serve as an efficient tool for teaching and learning.
+With such an unprecedented opportunity, we can employ the Metaverse as a new social platform for both learners and educators, as nowadays VR/AR devices are getting mature, which serve as an efficient tool for teaching and learning.

 We propose an educational platform that supports the teaching and learning experience with the Metaverse, with the following features: (i) learning assessment in the Metaverse for the courses, (ii) interaction with presentations in the Metaverse, and (iii) teaching experience with augmentation that benefits from visualizing knowledge and from 3D virtual entities.
 The platform aims to bring more engaging and interactive tutorials and mixed learning.
 Remarkably, the virtual-physical blended classroom in the Metaverse makes the educators and learners situated in intuitive yet user-context (to both learners and educators) environments.
 Thus, the Metaverse classroom provides effective communication media among participants from various campuses.
 At the same time, the changeover in such a virtual-physical environment brings new values to the class participants, in terms of learning effectiveness, senses of (virtual) presences, interactive learning experience, etc. Although such a Metaverse classroom can connect to numerous possible usage scenarios, we specifically highlight several class participants' interactions, as follows.